vadimv/server-components/README.md

 ### Routing

-An initial page generation consists of two phases:
+An initial HTML generation consists of two phases:
-- routing an incoming HTTP request and/or URL paths resulting in setup of the page's components immutable state objects
+- routing an incoming HTTP request and/or URL paths resulting in setup of the page's components state objects
-- rendering these state objects into the components views resulting a HTTP response
+- rendering these state objects and the components' views to the result HTML markup

 To define a routing of an incoming request, create a ``Routing`` object for components and/or provide it as an application's constructor parameter: